 - How can value be unlocked through expansion into new markets, or created throughout post-acquisition, or via bolt-on acquisitions?

 - Can the current operational structure support future expansion?
 Will some holes (to supply chain, organizational chart, etc.) need to be filled – and if so, at what cost in terms of CAPEX and expansion delays?

 - How will technological advancements impact the target going forward?
-Could value be added to by increasing use of technology (in terms of mobile ordering, ERP, back-office systems, automation process improvements)?
+Could value be added to by increasing the use of technology (in terms of mobile ordering, ERP, back-office systems, automation process improvements)?

 - How does the target plan to expand?
 Is it familiar with the costs in uncharted/foreign expansion markets?
-Will it be able to hire the same types of employees and have access to the same ingredients, contractors, supply chain, product and operational standards that have been utilized at other locations?
+Will it be able to hire the same types of employees and have access to the same ingredients, contractors, supply chain, product, and operational standards that have been utilized at other locations?

 - What else could go better or worse?
 What other factors could impact investment assumptions or risks?

-- How do the KPIs of the target company compare with industry benchmarks, and other comparable concepts?
+- How do the KPIs of the target company compare with industry benchmarks and other comparable concepts?